Schaumburg, Illinois: Education

+Primary and secondary

 Public schools in Schaumburg are funded by property taxes, not sales tax.

 The public school district is Community Consolidated School District 54.
-The elementary schools of district 54, only some of which are in Schaumburg, have received awards such as the Blue Ribbon Awards and Teachers Who Excel award.
+The elementary schools of District 54, only some of which are in Schaumburg, have received awards such as the Blue Ribbon Awards and Teachers Who Excel award.
 The schools in the area also have Special Education and Dual Language classes, as well as programs for the gifted.

 Schaumburg is part of Township High School District 211, which has five high schools: Schaumburg High School, Hoffman Estates High School, Conant High School, Fremd High School and Palatine High School.
-Schaumburg High School recently finished remodeling the outside of the building and adding extra classrooms, science labs and faculty offices.
-District 211 also completed a similar project at Conant High School.
+Schaumburg High School received $20 million worth of renovation work, including new student and staff cafeterias, as well as new locker rooms for physical education/athletics in 2017.

 Schaumburg also has a number of private and religious schools, such as Schaumburg Christian School, St. Peter Lutheran School, St. Hubert Catholic School, Our Lady of Annabelle Grace Catholic Academy, and Hadi School of Excellence.